 Here in the Northern Hemisphere, we’re enjoying (or not) winter weather!
-Even in sunny Southern California, the winter months bring additional driving hazards.
-Here are some dangers to watch out for, and tips to keep you safe on the road.
+Even in sunny Southern California, the winter months bring additional risks on the road.
+Here are some winter driving hazards to watch out for, and tips to keep you safe on the road.

 Winter brings more fog, rain and snow.
 So, winter is the right time to give your headlights some love.